Exam #2 is on Tuesday, November 20th, once you’re finished you may leave. Exam time is one hour.

 I don’t like romantic comedies yet I saw Sleepless in Seattle and You’ve Got Mail!
 And they’re so good.

 Compare the two films.
 Are they comparable?
 You can use the above questions but see below for required work.

 React, review, use Rodman’s Chapter 2 for this film or films.

 There are several theories in chapter 2, see if you can get them or maybe even surprise me on some!
 This is required.

 But also a review and give some reactions… be honest… if you loved it — try to figure out why.
 If you hated it — why.

 What do you think happens after the movie ends?

-Looking forward to lecturing on BOTH films next week.
+Looking forward to lecturing on film history and BOTH films next week.